 companies that aren’t competitors, they get a new revenue stream without negatively impacting their own sales.

 The COVID-19 pandemic shed new light on something we already knew: You can thrive even in adverse times when you allow for a flexible business model that empowers you to pivot quickly, no matter what.
-Adrenaline Fundraising did just that.
+Leading Edge Fundraising did just that.

 More importantly, the platform Far Reach built for them is fully functional but still a work in progress.
 Why does that matter?
 Because they can always add new features and functionality as their business changes and grows.

 While neither of us could see the pandemic coming, we made the decision to allow for an agile development process that always keeps their options open.